e18e/e18e/docs/docs/publishing.md

 - Install is done with `--ignore-scripts` to avoid running any lifecycle scripts that may be malicious

 When updating the workflow, keep these constraints in mind to ensure the security of your publishing process.

+> [!TIP]
+> It is also worth setting `ignore-scripts=true` in your project's `.npmrc` file so this applies to all installs, not just in the workflow.
+> Similarly, we highly recommend you do this for your local user using `npm config set -g ignore-scripts true`.

 ### Creating a Release